 Sancho's five-year contract showed the faith United had in him, but his first two campaigns at Old Trafford failed to catch fire.

 The former City youngster scored three goals in 29 Premier League games in his first season at United, while he doubled that tally last year in 26 league appearances.

-Within the last 18 months, Sancho has lost his England spot and his place in the United squad is now a thing of the past.
+Within the last 18 months, Sancho has lost his England spot and has been omitted from the Manchester United squad.

-Sancho has been told to train away from the first team until his issues with Ten Hag are resolved.
-The former Ajax boss left Sancho out of his squad for the clash with Arsenal earlier this month, claiming his training displays were below standard and the winger has been unable to redeem himself, having not featured in any of United's first-team fixtures since.
+Sancho was told to train away from the first team until his issues with Ten Hag are resolved.
+The former Ajax boss claimed Sancho's training displays were below standard and the winger has been unable to redeem himself, having not featured in any of United's first-team fixtures since.

-Sancho has battled physical and mental issues of late, and the increased competition for places has done him no favours.
+Sancho has battled physical and mental issues of late, while the increased competition for places had done him no favours.

 At Dortmund, he was sometimes unplayable, cutting in from either flank and using his pace to devastating effect.